Pre-visit information

 Where will I be staying on campus?
 Will I be staying with a current student?

 You will be staying in a single room in a suite with other WashU Rural Scholars Academy participants in on-campus housing.
 You and your suitemates will share a bathroom.
-Washington University upper division students employed by both Undergraduate Admissions and Summer Programs and Conference Services will be on-site overnight and available to assist students who need help.
+WashU upper division students employed by both Undergraduate Admissions and Conference Services will be on-site overnight and available to assist students who need help.

 What should I pack?